Neil Pauffley: Career

-Having first got into Tennis whilst accompanying his brother Adam to tennis sessions at Bisham Abbey.
-Neil was talent spotted and under the coaching of Russian Viktor Roubanov, played for Berkshire County alongside establishing himself on the Junior tour; appearing at Wimbledon, the Australian Open and qualifiers for the French and US Open junior tournaments.
+Pauffley was born in 1989 or 1990 in Berkshire, England.
+As a junior, he was coached at Bisham Abbey by Viktor Roubanov and former Russian professional tennis player Olga Morozova.
+In 2007, he began his professional tennis career by competing in the boys' singles at Wimbledon.
+Pauffley later competed in the 2008 Australian Open.
+In 2015, he trained at the David Lloyd Tennis Centre in Newbury.

 As a junior, he beat future World Number 3 Milos Raonic of Canada, and played other future top 50 players David Goffin (lost), Donald Young (lost) and Dušan Lajović (won).

-He has trained at Bisham Abbey, the LTA National Tennis Centre in Roehampton, Nottingham Performance Academy and now trains at David Lloyd Tennis Centre in Newbury.

-After turning pro in 2008, he reached his first final in a Futures tournament in Ilkley, West Yorkshire in July 2009, losing to Martin Fischer of Austria, after beating future Top 120 ranked player Riccardo Ghedin of Italy.
+After turning pro in 2007, he reached his first final in a Futures tournament in Ilkley, West Yorkshire in July 2009, losing to Martin Fischer of Austria, after beating future Top 120 ranked player Riccardo Ghedin of Italy.

-In June 2010, he suffered a serious knee injury that resulted in him being out of the sport for over 12 months, and on his return a stress fracture of the shin and twisted ankle saw much of 2011 written off too.
+In June 2010, he suffered a serious knee injury that resulted in him being unable to play for over 12 months, and on his return a stress fracture of the shin and twisted ankle that further prevented him from competing in 2011.

 His return to the court in March 2012, saw him reach the semi-finals of the Futures tournament at Tipton, and in September of that year he secured his first title winning the Germany F17 Futures Final with a 6–4, 6–4 win over German Stefan Seifert in Hambach on an indoor carpet court.

-A month later he reached the semi-final of the British Futures at Glasgow, after beating Daniel Evans and in November secured his second title, when winning the Czech F8 Futures title in Opava, Czech Republic with a 6–4, 2–6, 6–4 win over Roman Jebavý of the Czech Republic again on an Indoor carpet court.
+A month later he reached the semi-final of the British Futures at Glasgow, after beating Daniel Evans and in November secured his second title, when winning the Czech F8 Futures title in Opava, Czech Republic with a 6–4, 2–6, 6–4 win over Roman Jebavý of the Czech Republic again on an indoor carpet court.

 In May 2013, he reached the final of the Portuguese F7 Futures event in Coimbra, losing to Joao Domingues, and in July 2013 he reached another final, in Felixstowe, losing to Marcus Willis.

-On 12 August 2013, he reached his highest ranking so far of 406, and in November 2013 he won the German Futures title at Hambach for the second year running.
+On 12 August 2013, he reached the highest singles ranking of his career of 406 ATP, and in November 2013 he won the German Futures title at Hambach for the second year running.

-In April 2014, he reached the final of the British Futures in Edinburgh, again losing to Marcus Willis, but injury again interrupted his rise up the rankings, although the year ended well when he beat Josh Goodall to claim the British Tour Masters Trophy in Nottingham in December.
+In 2014, he reached the final of the British Futures in Edinburgh in April, again losing to Marcus Willis, before beating Josh Goodall to claim the British Tour Masters Trophy in Nottingham in December.

-Financial restraints meant that Pauffley had to schedule his appearances on the ITF Tennis tour around Coaching engagements at Downe House School for much of 2015, but he has ended the year well, following a semi Final appearance at the British Futures in September 2015 at Nottingham, with the biggest win of his career yet, when securing the 15K British Futures in November at Tipton, with a 6–4, 7–6^{(8)} win over Lloyd Glasspool.
+In September 2015, Pauffley appeared at the semi finals of the British Futures at Nottingham, where he secured the 15K British Futures in November at Tipton, with a 6–4, 7–6^{(8)} win over Lloyd Glasspool.

+Pauffley last competed professionally in September 2019 in the M25 Shrewsbury where he progressed to the competition's second round.
+He is a qualified tennis coach.